TimerinLoves/ValorantWeaponBuyGenerator/README.md

 # ValorantWeaponBuyGenerator
 Just a fun little project, use on your own risk

+# Make sure to download as a zip file

 # In case of starting problems, open your cmd as administrator and type in: